psi4/psi4/doc/sphinxman/source/notes_c.rst

    Methods that use this interface are: TD-fctl.
    Note that numberings are associated with the calculation much more strongly than with the molecular system.
-Changing the number of roots sought, the symmetry subspace or the symmetry apportionment or roots under which the computation is run, or the excited state method are all likely to scramble root numberings.
+Changing the number of roots sought, the symmetry subspace or the symmetry apportionment of roots under which the computation is run, or the excited state method are all likely to scramble root numberings.

 Alternate Implementations